 Newquay Junior Academy operates an admission policy whereby all pupils are treated as equal.
 We liaise closely with our partner primary schools so that we can ensure a positive and successful transition.
 Our building has access, to most areas, for wheelchair users.
 We aim to enhance the education of all pupils with special needs by providing the ethos that a whole school policy brings with it, without losing sight of the fact that some pupils need extra support to achieve.

-Changes from September 2014
+Changes since September 2014

 From Statements to Education, Health and Care Plans

-As of September 2014, the government is replacing statements of special educational needs and Learning Difficulty Assessments with a single education, Health and Care (EHC) Plan for children and young people with complex needs.
+As of September 2014, the government replaced statements of special educational needs and Learning Difficulty Assessments with a single education, Health and Care (EHC) Plan for children and young people with complex needs.
 The EHC Plan will place much more emphasis on personal goals and will describe the support a young person will receive while they are in education or training.